KenKundert/nestedtext/doc/alternatives.rst

 Really, Only Strings?
 =====================

-*NestedText* and its alternatives are all trying to represent structured ASCII data.
+*NestedText* and its alternatives are all trying to represent structured data.
 Of them, only *NestedText* limits you to strings for the scalar values.
 The alternatives all allow other data types to be represented as well, such as integers, reals, Booleans, etc.  Since real applications invariably require all these data types, you might think, "if I use *NestedText*, I'll have to